mimicgoran/ai-gis-reporting-overview-public/README.md

 - AI response on the other

 This creates a more natural interaction without turning the app into a full chatbot.

 ---

+## Use cases

+This concept can be applied in multiple real-world scenarios:

+- municipalities and city services
+- smart city platforms
+- infrastructure maintenance systems
+- utilities monitoring (water, electricity, roads)
+- citizen reporting platforms

+The strength of the system lies in converting unstructured input (images) into structured geospatial data.

+---